YousefElbilkasy/CPUScheduling/README.md

 ## Acknowledgments

-- Developed as a project for Operating Systems course
+- Developed as an educational project for Operating Systems course
-- Inspired by CPU scheduling algorithms in modern operating systems
+- Based on CPU scheduling algorithms described in operating systems literature
+- UI design inspired by modern dark-mode dashboards and monitoring tools